nlf/git-gh/README.md

 Github extensions for Git
 =======

-This project hasn't been tested on anything other than OS X 10.8.2.
-Feel free to try it elsewhere and open an issue if it doesn't work.
+This project has been tested on OSX 10.8.2, Debian 6, and Ubuntu 12.10.

 Requirements
 ============